The Transparency Manifesto

 Why This Matters to Your Family

 When household professionals are treated ethically and paid fairly, they stay.
 When they stay, your family gains stability.
-Our worker retention rate proves that fair wages aren't charity—they're insurance against the disruption of constant turnover.
+Our worker retention rate proves that dignity and compensation drive loyalty—not luck.

 Google sees "Polarization" because it averages our "failure years" with our "excellence years."
 To provide clarity, we publish Dual-Metric Verification: